IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell-python/installation.rst

 The BlenderBIM Add-on is a Blender based graphical interface to IfcOpenShell.
-Other than providing a graphical IFC authoring platform, it also comes with IfcOpenShell and a Python shell built-in.
-This means you don't need to install Python first, and you also can compare your IfcOpenShell scripting to what you see with a visual model viewer.
+Other than providing a graphical IFC authoring platform, it also comes with IfcOpenShell, its utilities, and a Python shell built-in.
+This means you don't need to install Python first, and you also can compare your IfcOpenShell scripting to what you see with a visual model viewer, or use a graphical interface to access the IfcOpenShell utilities.

 1. Install the BlenderBIM Add-on by following the `BlenderBIM Add-on installation documentation